Extra-Time Record

 Extra-time usually consists of 30 minutes, played in two periods of 15 minutes each, with the teams changing ends at the halfway point.
 An interval of five minutes usually intercedes between regulation time and extra-time.
 There is no break in play between the two periods of extra-time other than the time it takes the teams to change ends, although the players invariably take the opportunity to swig from water bottles.

 England scored in four of their first five extra-time matches, although one of them, against Belgium in a first round group match at World Cup 1954 in Switzerland, still ended in a 4-4 draw because Belgium, too, scored in extra-time.
-But they have failed to score in eleven of the last thirteen extra-time matches, and the two in which they scored, the first in a quarter-final against Portugal at European Championship 2004, still ended in a 2-2 draw because Portugal, too, scored in extra-time and advanced on penalty kicks, the second in a semi-final against Denmark at European Championship 2020 was the winning goal that took England into their first European Championship Final.
+They then scored in three of their next fifteen extra-time matches, and the four in which they scored, the first in a quarter-final against Portugal at European Championship 2004, still ended in a 2-2 draw because Portugal, too, scored in extra-time and advanced on penalty kicks, the second in a semi-final against Denmark at European Championship 2020 was the winning goal that took England into their first European Championship Final, and the third in a round-of-sixteen match against Slovakia in European Championship Finals 2024.
 Only once have England scored a penalty kick goal in extra-time, against Cameroon at World Cup 1990.

 England have conceded six extra-time goals, against Belgium in the World Cup 1954 group match that ended in a 4-4 draw, against West Germany in the 3-2 loss that sent them home from the World Cup 1970 final tournament in Mexico, against hosts Portugal in the 2-2 draw that led to a penalty kicks shootout that eliminated them from the European Championship 2004 final tournament, against Croatia, in the 2-1 loss that sent them into the third-place match in the World Cup 2018, and two against Netherlands in the Nations League Finals semi-final, that again, sent England into a Third place play-off match - they had never conceded more than one extra-time goal in a match before then.
-They have conceded four extra-time goals in their last fourteen extra-time matches.
+They have conceded four extra-time goals in their last seventeen extra-time matches.
 They have never conceded a penalty kick goal in extra-time.

 There has been two own goals scored during extra-time of these matches, by England's Jimmy Dickinson for Belgium at World Cup 1954, and by England's Kyle Walker for Netherlands at Nations League Finals 2019.

-Ten of England's eleven extra-time draws occurred in tournament elimination matches and went to a penalty kick shootout, with England gaining advancement in only three of them and falling short in the other seven.
+Eleven of England's twelve extra-time draws occurred in tournament elimination matches and went to a penalty kick shootout, with England gaining advancement in only four of them and falling short in the other seven.
 The other extra-time draw occurred in group play against Belgium at World Cup 1954, where extra-time was played in group matches if the score remained level after regulation time although tournament elimination was not immediately at stake.
 Under the peculiar arrangement in force for that tournament, each team played only two of the three other teams in the group, which made deadlocks in the group tables much more likely.
 Superiority in goal difference or goals scored was not then in use as a means of breaking deadlocks in points earned in group play.
 The hope was that extra-time would produce a winning team and thus avoid the need for a play-off match between teams level on points at the conclusion of group play.

-Three of England's eighteen extra-time matches came before penalty kick shootouts became, at World Cup 1982, the method of settling which team advanced in tournament play (or won the tournament in the case of a final match) when the score remained level after extra-time.
+Three of England's twenty extra-time matches came before penalty kick shootouts became, at World Cup 1982, the method of settling which team advanced in tournament play (or won the tournament in the case of a final match) when the score remained level after extra-time.
 In all three of these matches, extra-time produced goals by one or both teams.
 In two of them, extra-time goals produced a winning team.
 Only the World Cup 1954 group match against Belgium did not produce a winning team, and none was required because tournament advancement was not at stake.

 The status of extra-time has recently been in flux.
 Law 8 of The Laws of the Game (July, 2003) provides simply that "competition rules may provide for two further equal periods to be played."
 Law 10 stated, "For matches ending in a draw, competition rules may state provisions involving extra time, or other procedures approved by the International F.A.
 Board to determine the winner of a match."
 The rules of the particular competition thus determined whether and under what conditions extra-time was played.